l8eAI/l8e_beam/README.md

 ### Controllable Default Recognizers

-You can disable any of the following recognizers using the `disabled_recognizers` parameter and the `DefaultRecognizer` enum:
+You can disable any of the following recognizers using the `disabled_recognizers` parameter and the `DEFAULT_RECOGNIZERS` enum:

 * `EMAIL`, `PHONE`, `CREDIT_CARD` (from Regex)
 * `PERSON`, `ORG`, `GPE`, `LOC`, `DATE` (from spaCy NER)